Fin157/Minesweeper/README.md

 # Minesweeper
-A simple minesweeper game for AI to play.
+A simple minesweeper game for AI and people alike to play.